jbmcauley/Quant_Gen_Manuscript-HS/data/README.md

 # Folder for Data Storage
-## It will likley be predominantly empty but might eventually hold a small example dataset
+## This folder will remain predominantly empty but may eventually hold a small example dataset
 ### Its main purpose is to serve as storage on an individuals machine, not for uploading large data